VHP4Safety/cloud/docs/index.md

 A tool to explore scientific literature to extract relevant entities and their relations for AOP construction, using AI. [[more information](service/aop-builder.md)]

-#### AOP Network Builder
+#### AOP-Suite

-web-based tool for building, visualizing, and analyzing Adverse Outcome Pathway (AOP) networks.
-It serves as an extended user interface for the AOP-Wiki RDF SPARQL endpoint. [[more information](service/aopnetwork.md)]
+A web-based tool for building, visualizing, and analyzing Adverse Outcome Pathway (AOP) networks.
+It serves as an extended user interface for the pyaop Python package and AOP-Wiki RDF SPARQL endpoint. [[more information](service/aopsuite.md)]

 #### AOP-Wiki Snorql UI